nand-n/gopher/README.md

 ## type Stringer

 Stringer is implemented by any value that has a String method , which defines the 'native' format for that value.
 The string method is used to print values passed as an operand to any fomrat that accepts a string or to an unformatted printer such as print

+## Log

+### Wrapper function

+In go is a function that provides an additional layer of abstraction or functionality around an existing function or method .

+It act as an intermediary b/n the caller and teh wrapped function , allowing you to modify inoputs , outputs , or beheviour with out directly modifying the orginal function

+rapper functions can be used for various purposes such as

+1. Logging : A wrapper function can add logging statements before and after invoking the wrapped functions.
+This helps in capturing information about the function call , inputs , parameters , return values and any errors that may occur.